Who Is Michael Jordan?

 In April 2009, Jordan received one of basketball's greatest honors: He was inducted into the Naismith Memorial Basketball Hall of Fame.
 Attending the induction ceremony was a bittersweet affair for Jordan because being at the event meant "your basketball career is completely over," he explained.

-In 2016, Jordan was presented with a Presidential Medal of Freedom honor by Barack Obama.
+In 2016, Jordan was presented with a Presidential Medal of Freedom honor by President Barack Obama.

 Michael Jordan Stats